4.9 Star Rated , Best Family Law, Divorce, CPS, Personal Injury, and Estate Lawyers in Phoenix (Google Reviews)

 Arizona Last Will and Testament

 Establishing a last will and testament is an essential step in preparing for the allocation of your actual and personal property in the event of your death.
 Arizona wills enable the testator (the creator of the will) to provide for their spouse, children, or other loved ones, and even your pets after your death.
 You may also want to come up with a gift or bestowment to charitable organizations using your Arizona will.
+Unlike a last will and testament, living wills provide instructions should you become incapacitated and incapable of making your own medical care decisions.
+This document would essentially take effect, in your lifetime, while a last will and testament will not.
+In Arizona, living wills are generally known as advance directives.

 Do I Need a Last Will and Testament in Arizona?

+Even though you may not need a last will and testament, but without one, state law (called laws of intestacy) will dictate the distribution of your assets and property when you die.
+Sometimes the outcome may not meet your wishes, that is why it is highly suggested that you create a will.
 A last will and testament has a lot of purposes, but one of the benefits is that it gives the testator the option to determine who the estate executor will be.
 Making requirements for these decisions ahead of time gives the testator comfort knowing that their estate will be taken care of; and without a will, a court will determine who the executor of the estate will be.

 Intestacy: Dying Without a Will